Ronyhassansam03n/photography-clients-repo/README.md

 3. BLOGS
 4. ABOUT

-# MAKE SURE YOU LOG IN BEFOFE GO SOMEWHERE
+##  MAKE SURE YOU LOG IN BEFORE GO SOMEWHERE

 ### WE ALSO ADD SOME AUTHENTICATION SYSTEM